 St. Johns County School District has a school library media program in each school.
 Each school has a link on their website that allows parents to review the titles in their library collection.
-Parents may utilize the Parents may utilize the Parental Choice Library Book Restriction Form to restrict titles their child may check out from the school library.
+Parents may utilize the Parental Choice Library Book Restriction Form to restrict titles their child may check out from the school library.